juju/docs/src/en/tutorial-01-example-charm.md

 ## Next lesson: Interfaces

-Building on your new knowledge, you should try out the Vanilla example which introduces 'interfaces' to charms.
+Building on your new knowledge, you could now move to [Part 2/3](tutorial-02-example-charm.html)

 ## More to learn from this tutorial: